Affiliate links on Android Authority may earn us a commission. Learn more.

 Seasoned or enthusiast Android users might feel restrained or held back by Fire OS, particularly without the Google Play Store.
 Regular Android, or iPadOS for that matter, are more flexible in what they allow you to do with the home screens.

-Older users (thinking grandparents) or kids, on the other hand, who may not have used any tablets before, might find the pared-down user interface more to their liking, as it places content front and center.
+Newer users (thinking grandparents) or kids, on the other hand, who may not have used any tablets before, might find the pared-down user interface more to their liking, as it places content front and center.